pozil/streaming-monitor/README.md

 ## Installation

-Get the Streaming Monitor from the [AppExchange](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000FYEEWUA5) or install it manually with the following procedure.
+Get the Streaming Monitor from the [AppExchange](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000FYEEWUA5) (recommended for automatic updates) or install it manually with the following procedure.

 1. Install the app by running this script: